 Categories are the easy way to classify posts of same group and help users to read or subscribe to only that part instead of the whole site content which may not be completely relevant to them.
 Since WordPress was initially built as a blogging platform before it evolved as a full scale content management system it offers easy way to create and manage categories for your blog posts.
+Note that categories can only be used for posts and pages can only be organized by assigning to a parent page.

 Defining Your Site Structure